AdemOdza/ACM-Research-Coding-Challenge-S21/README.md

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
 However, we highly recommend giving the challenge a try, you just might learn something new!

+SOURCES:

 Libraries used:
 -BioPython/GenomeDiagram to create the diagram -ReportLab to create the image

-Code is a modified version of the code in the tutorial for Biopython's Genome Diagram Library.
+Code to generate the diagram is a modified version of the code in the tutorial for Biopython's Genome Diagram Library.
 Link: http://biopython.org/DIST/docs/tutorial/Tutorial.html

+I used the Biopython official documentation throughout the project.
+Link: https://biopython.org/docs/1.75/api/Bio.Graphics.GenomeDiagram.html